Saturday, January 28, 2023

 ask students who they think the worst president ever would be.

-My students had very little idea of how the draft works.
+My students had very little idea how the draft works.

 It made for an interesting discussion.